jamesjbot/OnTheMap/README.md

 # On The Map
-Is an app that allows you to register you current position and a link to any online resource you would like to show
+Is an app that allows you to register your current position and a link to any online resource you would like to show

 ## Overview
-This app tell other people where you are doing an activity and a link to a URL you supply.
+This app tells other people where you are doing an activity and allows you to link a website to that location.

 ## Technologies Used